ambrosus/ambrosus-nop/README.md

 ![Alt text](docs/nop-output.png?raw=true "NOP Output")

+Please also include the file ```output/TOS.txt``` (you can attach it to your email).
+It contains the terms of service plus your consent sentence.
+Ambrosus will verify contents of this file against signature included in node details.

 **This first step will generate a file called ```state.json```, which contains your private key (you can see the contents with this command ```less ~/ambrosus-nop/state.json```).
 Please save that private key somewhere safe (outside the virtual machine) and DO NOT send this file to anyone!**

 If you have been invited in one of the waves, we will rapidly whitelist your address (and send you test token if you're on test-net) and confirm you're ready to onboard.